Joanne Persico: Coaching career

-Persico was named Big East Coach of the Year in 2006 and 2018.
-She has led St. John's to six Big East Conference Championships and three NCAA Tournament appearances.
-Persico has racked up 540 all-time victories at the helm of the Red Storm volleyball program.
+Persico was named Big East Coach of the Year in 2006, 2018 and 2023.
+She has led St. John's to six Big East Conference Championships, 14 20-win seasons, four NIVC Tournament appearances (2018, 2022, 2023,2024), one NIVC Fab Four appearance (2024) and three NCAA Tournament appearances.
+Persico has racked up 569 all-time victories at the helm of the Red Storm volleyball program.

-On August 27, Persico won her 527th match as a head coach as her Red Storm defeated Appalachain State in five sets.
+On August 27, 2022, Persico won her 527th match as a head coach as her Red Storm defeated Appalachian State in five sets.
 With the win, the Bellerose, New York native passed legendary St. John's men's basketball coach Lou Carnesecca for the most wins of any coach at St. John's University.
 She is the winningest female coach at the university all-time.
-Persico is the most winningest BIG EAST women's volleyball coach at a singular program in history.
+Persico is the winningest BIG EAST women's volleyball coach at a singular program in history.
 Among all active BIG EAST coaches, Persico has the most career wins and the most at their current institution.